terraform-aws-modules/terraform-aws-lambda/examples/container-image/README.md

-# AWS Lambda with EFS example
+# AWS Lambda launched from Docker Container Image example

-Configuration in this directory creates AWS Lambda Function deployed with Elastic File System (EFS) attached.
+Configuration in this directory creates AWS Lambda Function deployed with a Container Image.

 ## Usage